ImagingDataCommons/highdicom/docs/seg.rst

-Every `pydicom.Dataset` has the `.pixel_array` property, which, in the case of a multiframe image, returns the full list of frames in the image as an array of shape (frames x rows x colums), with frames organized.
+Every `pydicom.Dataset` has the `.pixel_array` property, which, in the case of a multiframe image, returns the full list of frames in the image as an array of shape (frames x rows x colums), with frames organized in whatever manner they were organized in by the creator of the object.
 A :class:`highdicom.seg.Segmentation` is a sub-class of `pydicom.Dataset`, and therefore also has the `.pixel_array` property.
 However, given the complexities outlined above, *it is not recommended* to use to the `.pixel_array` property